 The short answer is yes.
 Banks that are online-only are safe, given that they have FDIC insurance.
 The Federal Deposit Insurance Corporation is an independent federal agency insuring deposits in U.S. banks and thrifts in the event of bank failures.
 So if you are a member of an online bank that has FDIC insurance, your money is insured up to $250,000.

 So even in the event that a hacker steals your money, you will be safeguarded.
 Your online bank has to reimburse you for your losses if reported within 60 days.
-This is a reason why many people track their finances on a weekly basis by using free money management tools like Mint and Personal Capital.
+This is a reason why many people track their finances on a weekly basis by using free money management tools like Mint and Empower.

 However, this doesn’t mean that you shouldn’t be aware of the risks associated with online banking.